Special Session Of Minnesota Legislature Next Month Uncertain

 Thursday was the last scheduled meeting for the group ahead of a Monday deadline for recommendations required by state law.
 The central focus of a September special session was to approve a plan of who qualifies and how much they will receive.

-DFL and Republican members of the panel are still at odds over those details, but agreed that workers will apply to the state in order to receive payment and that the money won’t be subject to state income tax.MORE NEWS: Man Pinned By Van Inside St. Cloud Auto Shop Suffers 'Significant Leg And Arm Injury'
+DFL and Republican members of the panel are still at odds over those details, but agreed that workers will apply to the state in order to receive payment and that the money won’t be subject to state income tax.MORE NEWS: St. Paul Public Schools Requires Staff To Be Vaccinated For COVID-19

 House Majority Leader Ryan Winkler, DFL-Golden Valley, said the group would work through the weekend to try and find agreement, and that there would be another public meeting once the parameters are set.